enspiral/handbook/guides/ops_processes.md

 # Ops processes

-- [ ] scope of work broken link
-- [ ] update process - no members / contributors / stewards
+- [ ] Malcolm is compiling an update to this guide.

-This is a list of processes that Ops runs in Enspiral Foundation and which are part of our [scope of work](https://handbook.enspiral.com/ops-scope.html).
+This is a list of processes that Ops runs in Enspiral Foundation and which are part of our [scope of work](/foundaton/ops-scope).
 We'll build this up over time.

 * Enspiral member onboarding, annual opt-ins, offboarding and maintenance
 * Bookkeeping, maintaining collab finance